tral-tral/console-programs/README.md

 On a client machine, run the script from client.txt and use the commands listed.

 ## baconbits encryption
 Encrypt a text file with a password.
 Can also copy the code into existing programs to intergrate encryption.
+It is not compatible with texts that contain special characters - ascii values greater than 127.
 To use the program as is,
 - arg 1: file name
 - arg 2: password